 Delegations define the limitations within which Council staff are permitted to work.
-Delegation of procurement authority allows specified Council staff to approve certain purchases, quotation, tender and contractual processes without prior referral to the Council.
-This enables the Council to conduct procurement activities in an efficient and timely manner whilst maintaining transparency and integrity.
+Delegation of procurement authority allows specified Council staff to approve certain purchases, quotation, tender and contractual processes without prior referral to a meeting of Council.
+This enables Council to conduct procurement activities in an efficient and timely manner while maintaining transparency and integrity.